pfheatwole/thesis/_sources/foil_geometry.rst.txt

 ----------

 The effect of changing the reference positions can be surprising.
-A great example is a "manta ray" inspired design that changes nothing but the constant value of :math:`r_x`.
+A great example is a "manta ray" inspired design: each model uses the same piecewise-linear chord distribution and circular :math:`x(s)`, changing only the constant value of :math:`r_x`.
+These examples clearly demonstrate the flexibility of the `Simplified model`_: four of the six design "curves" are merely constants, and yet they enable significantly nonlinear designs in an intuitive way.

 .. figure:: figures/paraglider/geometry/canopy/examples/build/manta1_curves.*